25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 Izamal Yellow Town

-Almost every day get by 10 am at the tourist office by the main square and join a free walking tour of the city.
+Available almost every day, by 10 am at the tourist office by the main square, a free walking tour of the city.
+Don’t miss it.

 Merida plaza aerial view at sunset